kuaizi007/computationalphysics_N2013301020025/Exercise3.md

 ## *level3 : Conway's Game of Life*
 ###Abstract
    I used to realize Conway's Game of Life in C or C++.
 Unfortunately, it always turns out that honing my programming skills is definetely necessary.
-By means of "defaultdict", I succeed to materialize the boardless word of Conway's Game of Life by means of "defaultdict".Additionally, the size of world as well as the initial state is adjustable.
+By means of "defaultdict", I succeed to materialize the boardless world of Conway's Game of Life by means of "defaultdict" so that the size of world as well as the initial state is adjustable.

 ###Background